Which of the following best defines the term 'adaptation' in the ... | Channels for Pearson+

 Step 1: Understand the term 'adaptation' in the context of evolution.
 Adaptation refers to a heritable trait that enhances an organism's ability to survive and reproduce in a specific environment.
 This is a key concept in evolutionary biology.

-Step 2: Analyze the options provided.
-The first option describes a heritable trait that increases survival and reproduction, which aligns with the definition of adaptation.
-The other options describe different biological phenomena.
+Step 2: Analyze the first option: 'A heritable trait that increases an organism's chance of survival and reproduction in a specific environment.'
+This aligns with the definition of adaptation, as it emphasizes heritability, survival, and reproduction.

-Step 3: Evaluate the second option, 'A random change in the DNA sequence of an organism.'
+Step 3: Evaluate the second option: 'A sudden change in the DNA sequence of an organism.'
 This describes a mutation, not an adaptation.
-While mutations can lead to adaptations, they are not the same thing.
+While mutations can lead to adaptations over time, they are not synonymous.

-Step 4: Evaluate the third option, 'The disappearance of a species from all parts of its geographical range.'
-This describes extinction, which is unrelated to the concept of adaptation.
+Step 4: Evaluate the third option: 'The process by which organisms move from one habitat to another.'
+This describes migration, not adaptation.
+Migration is a behavioral response, not a heritable trait.

-Step 5: Evaluate the fourth option, 'The process by which individuals move into or out of a population.'
-This describes migration, which is a population-level process and not directly related to the definition of adaptation.
+Step 5: Evaluate the fourth option: 'The extinction of a species due to environmental changes.'
+Extinction is the opposite of adaptation, as it indicates a failure to adapt to environmental changes.
 Therefore, the first option is the best definition of adaptation.

 Watch next